 There is great confusion in the construction community about the legality of PLAs in right to work states.
 The media, public, elected officials and construction professionals would benefit from understanding the small but significant difference between PLAs in right to work states and PLAs in non-right to work states.PLAs can occur in right to work states, though they are less common.
 The Southern Nevada Metropolitan Water District project and the Iowa Events Center project are perhaps the most prominent examples of government-mandated PLAs in right to work state.

 A right to work state is simply a state which has passed a law prohibiting employees from being forced to pay dues to any labor organization.
 Such laws are specifically authorized by Section 14 of the National Labor Relations Act and 22 states have passed such laws.
-(Note: Indiana and Michigan passed RTW since this blog post was published in 2009.
-The map below has been updated to included all 24 RTW states).
+(Note: Indiana, Michigan, Wisconsin, West Virginia ad Kentucky passed RTW since this blog post was published in 2009.
+The map below has been updated to included all 27 RTW states, as of May 2018).

 A right to work law does not outlaw unions, and it does not outlaw collective bargaining agreements.
 There are many unionized employers operating in right to work states.
 Although the right to work law prevents unionized employers from forcing their employees to pay dues to the union, employees of a union contractor in both right to work and non-right to work states are still required to work under terms and conditions exclusively negotiated by unions under PLAs.